 - Is airflow in fact the biggest contributor in the collection of condensation?

 - Should I forgo any / all of the above solutions and focus solely on airflow elimination in the structure?

-I come to the conclusion that the last question and its predecessor is where I actually need to move my research area to:
+I come to the conclusion that the last question and its predecessor are where I actually need to move my research area to:

 Researching and planning are immense undertakings that probably never end.
-Always be open to new information and always apply the four checks above: source, bias, value system, practical experience.
-And when you share information, quantify it for others to more easily understand these four points too.
+Always be open to new information – you can always learn more.
+And always apply the four checks above: source, bias, value system, practical experience.